 The Filing of a Class Action Lawsuit

 The actual filing of a class action lawsuit is much like filing any other civil lawsuit.
 The plaintiff must first determine which court has jurisdiction to hear the matter, which can be tricky if the plaintiffs and defendant are in different states, the number of plaintiffs is expected to be more than 100, or if the amount of damages sought is very high.
-The complaint and summons are then filed in the correct court, and served on the defendant.
-While actually filing the class action lawsuit is not a complicated matter, the lawsuit as it progresses is sure to become a complex endeavor which requires the aid of an experienced attorney.
+The complaint and summons are then filed in the correct court and served on the defendant.
+While actually filing the class action lawsuit is not a complicated matter, the lawsuit as it progresses is sure to become a complex endeavour which requires the aid of an experienced attorney with high communication skills.

 For more information please contact us.